Swizec/react-d3js-es6-ebook/manuscript/animation.md

 Because enter/exit transitions make many data visualizations better, we're going to look at another example just for that.
 A typing animation where letters fly in and fall out as you type.

+{#
 # Enter/update/exit animation

-Now that you know how to use transitions it's time to take it up a notch.
+Now that you know how to use transitions, it's time to take it up a notch.
 Enter exit animation.

 Enter/exit animations are the most common use of transitions.
 They're what happens when a new element enters or exits the picture.
 For instance in visualizations like this famous [Nuclear Detonation Timeline](https://www.youtube.com/watch?v=LLCF7vPanrY) by Isao Hashimoto.
 Each new Boom! flashes to look like an explosion.

 I don't know how Hashimoto did it, but with React&D3v4 you'd do it with enter/exit transitions.
-Well, mostly enter.

-There's also this famous [animated alphabet](https://bl.ocks.org/mbostock/3808234) example by Mike Bostock, the creator of D3.
+Another favorite of mine, is this [animated alphabet](https://bl.ocks.org/mbostock/3808234) example by Mike Bostock, the creator of D3, that showcases enter/update/exit transitions.

 That's what we're going to build: An animated alphabet.
 New letters fall down and are green, updated letters move right or left, and deleted letters are red and fall down.